patdowney/jepsen/mongodb-fiddle/README.md

 ## TODO

-Would like to use schema to validate configs, help avoid typos
+* Would like to use schema to validate configs, help avoid typos
+* can we poll for replication working as per: http://stackoverflow.com/questions/25137283/eval-inline-mongodb-replica-set-config?rq=1  - or is that what jepsen is already doing?
+* re-enable protocol version setting

 ## License